DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

     A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
 navigation: 20.50
-navigation_title: Tips on applying for teacher training in England as a non-UK citizen
+navigation_title: How to apply for teacher training in England as a non-UK citizen
 navigation_description: Improve your chances of success with our guide to teacher training application.
 date: "2021-05-27"
 image: "static/images/content/hero-images/0002.jpg"